- Burdock Root – Skin and blood cleanser, diuretic and diaphoretic, improves liver function, antibacterial and antifungal properties.

 Sea Vegetables are so good for you.
 Have you had some today?
 If not, what are you waiting for?

-Carolyn Akens, Holistic Chef, Holistic Health Coach & Raw Food Chef/Instructor
+Carolyn Akens, Certified Integrative Nutrition Health Coach, Author, Holistic Chef, Raw Food Chef/Instructor